PoisotLab/EcologicalNetworks.jl/docs/casestudies/generalities/index.md

 layout: default
 ---

+# Accessing species interactions

+The purpose of this case study is to illustrate the ways to manipulate the network objects.
+First, let's load the package:

 ````julia
 using EcologicalNetwork
 ````

-The purpose of this case study is to illustrate the ways to access information about the different types, and how to manipulate the networks.
-It contains a few lines starting with `@test` -- this is because when validating the code, the case studies are part of the test suite.
-If one of the line starting by `@test` return an error, there is something wrong with the package.